Fantômas (1913 serial)

 Fantômas ([fɑ̃toˈmas]) is a French silent crime film serial directed by Louis Feuillade, based on the novel of the same name.
-The five episodes, initially released throughout 1913–14, were restored under the direction of Jacques Champreaux and released in this new form in 2006.
+The five episodes, initially released throughout 1913–14, were restored under the direction of Jacques Champreaux and re-released in 2006.

 Series

 The series consists of five episodes, each an hour to an hour and a half in length, which end in cliffhangers.
 Episodes one and three end with Fantômas making a last-minute escape, and the end of the second entry has Fantômas blowing up Lady Beltham's manor house with Juve and Fandor, the two heroes, still inside.
 The subsequent episodes begin with a recap of the story that has gone before.
 Each film is further divided into three or more chapters that do not end in cliffhangers.